Robust Representation Learning with Self-Distillation for Domain Generalization: Experiments and Results

-\textbf{Datasets}: In our experiments, we aimed to evaluate the performance of our proposed method for domain generalization on various benchmark datasets.
-Specifically, we conducted experiments on the PACS \cite{li2017deeper}, and Office Home \cite{venkateswara2017deep} datasets, popularly used for evaluating domain generalization methods.
-Further, we demonstrate the effectiveness of our approach in handling out-of-distribution data by performing experiments on the Wafer dataset \cite{wang2020deformable}.
+In the conducted experiments, we aimed to evaluate the performance of our proposed method for domain generalization on two benchmark datasets and an industrial dataset.
+Specifically, we conducted experiments on the PACS, and Office Home datasets, popularly used for evaluating domain generalization methods.
+Further, we demonstrate the effectiveness of our approach in handling out-of-distribution data by performing experiments on the Wafer dataset.

-The PACS \cite{li2017deeper} dataset includes four domains of images: Art, Cartoons, Photos, and Sketches.
+The PACS dataset includes four domains of images: Art, Cartoons, Photos, and Sketches.
 It has a total of 7 classes and 9,991 images.
-The OfficeHome \cite{venkateswara2017deep} dataset also includes four domains: Art, Clipart, Product, and Real.
+The OfficeHome dataset also includes four domains: Art, Clipart, Product, and Real.
 It has a total of 65 classes and 15,588 images.
-To demonstrate the usefulness of our approach on a real-world dataset, we conducted experiments on a wafer semiconductor defect detection dataset \cite{wang2020deformable}.
+To demonstrate the usefulness of our approach on an industrial dataset, we conducted experiments on a wafer semiconductor defect detection dataset.
 This dataset contains 8,015 images belonging to 9 classes (see Fig. \ref{fig:original-wafer}).
-To generate an out-of-distribution set for wafer images, we added four types of noise (gaussian, impulse, speckle, and shot) to the images, creating a second domain (see Fig. \ref{fig:nosiy-wafer}).
-As a result, this dataset includes two domains - the original images and the noisy images - and a total of 16,030 (8015 $\times$ 2) images.
+To generate an out-of-distribution set for wafer images, we added four types of noise commonly found in semiconductor manufacturing processes (gaussian, impulse, speckle, and shot) to the images, creating a second domain (see Fig. \ref{fig:nosiy-wafer}).
+As a result, this dataset includes two domains - the original images and the noisy images - a total of 16,030 (8015 $\times$ 2) images.